 Rear deck speakers

-The Altima’s stock 6"x9" rear deck speakers can be replaced by same-size aftermarket speakers, or you can install 5-1/4" or 6-1/2" speakers using the free brackets that come with all Crutchfield speaker orders.
+The Altima’s stock 6"x9" rear deck speakers can be replaced by same-size aftermarket speakers, or you can install 5-1/4" or 6-1/2" speakers using brackets.
 The swap is pretty easy once you get to the speakers, but getting there involves removing the back seat and several trim pieces.
 There’s nothing seriously tricky in the 10-step (by our count) process, but there are 10 steps.

 The Altima's rear deck speakers are top-mounted.
 You'll need to remove the rear seat to replace them.
 (Crutchfield Research Photo)